SaturnBTC/arch-typescript-sdk/README.md

 // 4.
 Hash the message and sign it (using your signing method) const messageHash = SanitizedMessageUtil.hash(message); // Uint8Array

+// Decode it using utf-8
+const messageHashString = new TextDecoder().decode(messageHash);

 // Sign the message hash using your Bitcoin private key, producing a BIP322-compliant signature.
-// You can use a wallet or library that supports BIP322 signing. const signature = bip322Sign(privateKey, messageHash, addressType); // pseudocode
+// You can use a wallet or library that supports BIP322 signing. const signature = bip322Sign(privateKey, messageHashString, addressType); // pseudocode

 // 5.
 Adjust the signature to the required format const adjustedSignature = SignatureUtil.adjustSignature(signature);